servisys/remote_update_packages/README.md

 # remote_update_packages
 Simple script to update all you server at the smae time, uses SSH key to work.

-To use it, simply add the server you want to update with apt (Debian/Ubuntu) or with yum (Centos)
+To use it, simply add the server you want to update with apt (Debian/Ubuntu) or with yum (Centos or aother distro with yum package manager)

 server_apt=(
         ns1.domain.tld